Park Holme, South Australia: Facilities

 Despite being named for the neighbouring suburb, the Ascot Park Primary School, bounded by Marion Road, Pildappa Avenue and Duncan Avenue, is located in the suburb of Park Holme.
 The site is also home to Warradale Community Child Care Centre, Kilparrin Teaching and Assessment School for students with sensory impairment (vising and/or hearing) and additional disabilities, and the South Australian School for the Vision Impaired.
 Ascot Park Kindergarten is also located in the suburb of Park Holme, on Marion Road.

 Marion Library Service maintains a Park Holme branch on Duncan Avenue.

 Marion Council provides a public venue for hire; the Park Holme Community Hall is located at 638 Marion Road and houses community events and classes.

 Marion Swimming Centre is situated on Hendrie Street between Oaklands Road and Duncan Avenue.
 It is an outdoor swimming centre open from mid-spring to mid-autumn.

-Oaklands Park SA Aquatic and Westfield Marion shopping center are a few minutes drive.
+Oaklands Park SA Aquatic and Westfield Marion shopping centre are a few minutes' drive.

 The suburb contains Springpark Baptist Church on Hendrie Street.

 The Islamic Society of South Australia maintains a mosque on the corner of Marion Road and Condada Avenue known as Masjid Omar Bin Al Khattab or Marion Masjid.

 Park Holme Post Office opened on 23 June 1960.